 \subsubsection{Number of Brillouin zones and power concentration}

-The ratio between the MLA pitch $p$ and the RIPA beam waist $w_0$ determines the effective number of Brillouin zones $M=w_\mathrm{env}/L=p/(\pi w_0)$.
-To minimize round-trip clipping losses at the MLA pupil, the RIPA typically operates in the $p\gg w_0$ region, yielding $M\gg1$.
-While this enables parallel spatial addressing over a $\sim M\times M$ grid, it conversely suffers from the amplitude non-uniformity due to the slowly-varying Gaussian envelope and degraded interference quality due to the individual beam field curvature.
+The ratio between the MLA pitch $p$ and the RIPA beam waist $w_0$ determines the effective number of Brillouin zones, $M=w_\mathrm{env}/L=p/(\pi w_0)$.
+To minimize round-trip clipping losses at the MLA pupil, the RIPA typically operates in the regime $p\gg w_0$, yielding $M\gg1$.
+While this enables parallel spatial addressing over a $\sim M\times M$ grid, it conversely suffers from the \review{low power efficiency within the first Brillouin zone}.

-Optical power can be concentrated within the first Brillouin zone by increasing $w_0$ relative to $p$ using a MLA-telescope (focal lengths $f_1,f_2$; separation $d=f_1+f_2$) at the array output, effectively forming a local telescope for each individual beam.
-The resulting magnification increase clipping loss which remains acceptable as there is only a single pass.
+Optical power can be concentrated within the first Brillouin zone by increasing $w_0$ relative to $p$ using an MLA-telescope (focal lengths $f_1,f_2$; separation $d=f_1+f_2$) at the array output, effectively forming a local telescope for each individual beam.
+The resulting magnification increases clipping loss, which remains acceptable because the beam undergoes only a single pass.